Applying for a high-risk merchant account can be an incredibly frustrating process.

-This may seem like an enormous amount of information to have to put together just to accept credit cards, however, it is the only way that banks and processors (who are liable for fraudulent activity) will be able to confirm that you are not only a legitimate business but are operating on a business model that will minimize their potential losses.
-This by no means is an extensive list as many times the underwriting department will ask for additional information, however, this amount of information is enough to get most high risk business types approved.
+This may seem like an enormous amount of information to have to put together just to accept credit cards.
+However, it is the only way that banks and processors (who are liable for fraudulent activity) will be able to confirm that you are not only a legitimate business but are operating on a business model that will minimize their potential losses.
+This, by no means, is an extensive list as many times the underwriting department will ask for additional information.
+However, this information is enough to get most high-risk businesses approved.
 It is always best to provide as much transparent information in one comprehensive package.
-A complete package will allow a reputable and experienced high risk payment processor to analyze your business’s risk level and place your account at the best source to take advantage of better rates and service.
+A complete package will allow a reputable and experienced high-risk payment processor to analyze your business’s risk level and place your account at the best source to take advantage of better rates and service.

-If offered make sure to type into the fields on the merchant account application.
+If possible, type your information into the fields on the merchant account application.

 If you have to have to complete the application by hand take your time and print very clearly – underwriters do not like having to try and decipher poor penmanship.
 Also, be sure to complete every field and if there are any questions call your representative directly.

 Once your High-risk merchant account application has been submitted remember to expect phone calls confirming customer service or order lines.
 If there is any doubt about your business location you may even experience an unannounced “site visit” to verify your business.
 Make sure that the office space is in order and that your customer service lines match that of the business for which you are applying.

 If for any reason your business is declined a merchant account and you have liked working with the provider you have chosen see if they offer alternative solutions before moving on to your second choice.

 It may sound obvious but make sure that this provider will not be submitting to the same bank that already declined you.
 Also, tell the provider that you got declined and let them know any reasons as this will be helpful for them when it comes to placing the account.
 Knowing if they can help you will save you time!
 So many times merchants try and hide any declines, there is no reason to do this.